-Inshore - Some years the areas around the inlet will have large schools of striped bass or big chopper bluefish.
+Inshore and Near Shore - Some years the areas around the inlet will have large schools of striped bass or big chopper bluefish.
 Hatteras and Ocracoke Inlets will also have large red drum available during the winter.

-The charter fishing on the Outer Banks goes on twelve months a year.
+The charter fishing on the Outer Banks goes on twelve months a year weather permitting.
 The target species often depends on the time of year.
 Certain species often require unique sport fishing methods that aren't practiced by every boat.
-Trolling is the most popular method for many OUter Banks deep sea charter boats.
+Trolling is the most popular method for most Outer Banks deep sea charter boats.
 Drifting or deep jigging is not as popular but can produce species that cannot be caught with standard trolling methods.
-We have boats that specialize in deep drop wreck jigging methods popular with many northern anglers.
-During your conversation with our booking desk we will ask if there is a particular species you would like to catch or method you would prefer to use.
-We will also tell you what fish have been available and the methods required.
+We have boats that specialize in deep drop wreck jigging methods that are popular with many northern based anglers.
+During your conversation with our booking desk we will ask if there is a particular species you would like to target or a method you would prefer to use.
+We will also tell you what fish have been available and the methods required to catch them.

 The article above mentions only the most popular sport fish.
-There are many other species caught regularly on our Outer Banks charters like amberjack, atlantic bonito, various sharks like mako or dusky, triggerfish, tilefish, snappers, ribbonfish and many more.
+There are many other species caught regularly by our Outer Banks charter boats like amberjack, atlantic bonito, various sharks like mako or dusky, triggerfish, tilefish, snappers, ribbonfish and many more.